-Division 2 - Monitoring and ensuring enrolment and at dance of compulsory school-aged children
+Division 2 - Monitoring and ensuring enrolment and at dance of compulsory school-aged children aged child is withdrawn from a school

 - 11. Schools to keep rolls

 - 12. Schools to keep attendance registers

 - 13. Principal's responsibility when a compulsory school-